antonychiu2/jenkins-mobb-integration/README.md

 The next step is to configure Webhook for GitHub to publish events to Jenkins.
 Specifically, we want to trigger the Jenkins Job when there is a pull request to initiate the SAST Scan and trigger Mobb analyze to parse the result of the SAST scan.

+> [!NOTE]
+> GitHub must have network connectivity to your Jenkins instance in order to perform this step.
+Speak to your network administrator on setting up this connection.
+This particular sample integration was built by exposing Jenkins to the web via a secure tunnel using [Cloudflare Zerotrust Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).

 To setup the Webhook, first go to your GitHub repository.
 Select "Settings" -> "Webhooks".

 For the Payload URL, you want to specify your Jenkins URL in the format:
 `https:\\<JENKINS_DOMAIN>:<JENKINS_PORT>/ghprbhook/`

 For Content Type, select `application/json`